dripz0r/dasVerb/README.md

 **Changelog & Progress Blog**

+- **Project Cleanup:** All duplicate '2' folders and files have been removed for a clean, organized structure.
 - **Dark Mode Toggle:** Instantly switch between light and dark themes for eye comfort.
 - **Animated Gradient Logo:** The DasVerb logo now features a beautiful, animated gradient for modern branding.
 - **Dictionary Revamp:**